Royal Oak Realty Trust Announces Favorable Tax Treatment of 2021 Dividends

-On January 27, 2020, Royal Oak Realty Trust (Royal Oak) announced tax treatment for 2019 dividends paid.
-For the fifth consecutive year, less than one-third of Royal Oak’s income will be taxable as ordinary income.
-The taxability of Royal Oak’s dividends paid during the 2019 calendar year is 32.26% as ordinary income (with the balance being deferred as a return of capital).
+On January 25, 2022, Royal Oak Realty Trust (Royal Oak) announced tax treatment for 2021 dividends paid.
+The taxability of Royal Oak’s dividends paid during the 2021 calendar year is 41.54% as ordinary income.
+The balance, 58.46%, is deferred as a return of capital.

-The portion treated as a return of capital is considered tax deferred as it reduces the investor’s tax basis in the investment.
+The portion treated as a return of capital is considered tax deferred as it reduces the tax basis in your Royal Oak investment.
 As such, the capital gain will be larger at the time the investment is sold (unless there is a basis step-up due to death).

 Please note: this information is not investment, financial, legal, or tax advice as each investor’s situation varies.